Tomoki0304/Tomoki0304/README.md

 - 👋 Hi, I’m @Tomoki0304
 - 👀 I’m interested in Python and cybersecurity.
-- 🌱 I’m currently learning Cybersecurity at University.
+- 🌱 I’m currently learning Cybersecurity at University of Maryland.
 - 💞️ I’m looking to collaborate on Python.
 - 📫 How to reach me///